 This test stand measures the power output of internal combustion engines delivering up to 3kW.
-The complete test stand consists of three main elements: The CT 159 for mounting of the engine and as a control unit, the universal drive and brake unit HM 365 as a load unit and a choice of engine: four-stroke diesel engine (CT 151), two-stroke petrol engine (CT 153) and two four-stroke petrol engines (CT 150 or CT 152 with variable compression).
+The complete test stand consists of three main elements: The CT 159 for mounting of the engine and as a control unit, the universal drive and brake unit HM 365 as a load unit and a choice of engine: four-stroke diesel engine (CT 151), two-stroke petrol engine (CT 153) or four-stroke petrol engine (CT 150).

 The main function of CT 159 is to mount the engine, supply it with fuel and air and record and display relevant measurement data.
 The engine is mounted on a vibration-insulated base plate and connected by way of a belt drive to HM 365.